ofirgall/open.nvim/README.md

 # open.nvim
-Open the current word (or other text) with custom openers.
+Open the current word (or other text) with custom openers, extensible.

 E.g: Open GitHub shorthand `"ofirgall/open.nvim"` at your default browser.